 Black people have been playing an important role in the development of the world throughout history.
 Recent protests and demonstrations have again called for more rights and participation of the group in many countries, especially the United States of America and the United Kingdom.
-We have compiled a trivia list of black history quiz questions and answers to test your knowledge.
+We have compiled a list of 35 trivia black history quiz questions and answers to test your knowledge.

 Black History Quiz Questions And Answers